 Male dogs that have not been neutered have a scrotum with two testicles in it.
 When infected with brucellosis, one of these testicles can swell to be larger than the other one due to an infection of a part of the testicle called the epididymis.
 A rash or inflammation of the scrotum may also be present.
 In chronic, untreated cases of brucellosis the testicles may even atrophy or shrink.
 Finally, a male dog may be infertile due to a Brucella infection.

 For a female dog that has not been spayed it may have difficulty getting pregnant or be infertile.
 Of those female dogs infected with Brucella that do manage to get pregnant, many will miscarry only a couple of weeks before they should be going into labor, give birth to a stillborn puppy, or give birth do a puppy that is so weak that it dies within a few days after being born.
 Vaginal discharge is usually also seen in a female dog with brucellosis.
+In rare cases, other organs such as the eye and spine can be affected.

 Causes of Brucellosis in Dogs